Katario/RPG-Web-App/README.md

 - Symfony UX: for the front, I'm using a mix of Twig and Stimulus, as suggested in the Symfony UX initiative.
 If you still don't know about  it, [check it out!](https://ux.symfony.com/)
 - Composer: Composer is a dependency Manager for PHP.
 If you don't know it...
 You have a lot to catch up with PHP :D
 - Docker: Docker is the container application.
 You should now about it by now, and if it's not the case, go check it out.
 I'm using it to handle a local environment easily.
 I plan to deploy with it in the future, but not right now.
-- PostGreSQL: A object-relational oriented Database.
+- PostGreSQL: An object-relational-oriented Database.

 ## Architecture approach: